gagle/tagged-event-data/README.md

 At some point an app need to generate events.
 With this module you can emit events with a normalized json structure so it's easy to consume them using a flexible function signature that can adapt to your needs.
 With the ability to add metadata to the event's data, we ensure that the event is always fully descriptive.

-A logging system may be implemented on top of this utility, like Hapijs.
+A logging system may be implemented on top of this utility, like [Hapi event logs](https://hapijs.com/tutorials/logging).
 Tagged events are far more expressive, standard and useful than simple log lines.

 ```typescript
 import { EventEmitter } from 'events';